Sunscreens

 Sunscreens specially formulated for children have a mild base for sensitive skin.
 But there’s no reason why kids shouldn’t use the family sunscreen if it doesn’t irritate their skin.
 Test a small amount on the inside of a child’s forearm for a few days to check if their skin reacts.

 Babies younger than six months shouldn’t have sunscreen applied unless shade and clothing won’t protect them enough.
-Infants have a thin, less-developed skin barrier and are more likely to be irritated by ingredients.
+Infants have a thin, less-developed skin barrier and are more likely to be irritated by the ingredients.

 Mineral sunscreens aren’t always labelled as children’s sunscreens, but you can be comfortable using whatever brand you prefer, whether it’s labelled for babies or children or not.